StephenChou1017/react-big-scheduler/README.md

   Controls Scheduler whether to scroll to today automatically when the time window contains today.
 If `true`, Scheduler horizontal bar will scroll to today after calling `setScrollToToday(true)` to SchedulerData.

+  #### eventItemPopoverEnabled
+  Controls Scheduler whether to display event item popover when moving mouse on an event item, default `true`.

   #### views
   Array of view that Scheduler will support.